 There’s much more than the basics here.
 The two most popular concessions options, the Steak ‘n Shake and Raising Canes stands, are located just inside the main entrance and nearest to the student section.
 With popularity comes a bit of a line, but The Pavilion utilizes stanchions for each of their concession stands which helps to manage the line and speeds up service.

 Kudos to the Ole Miss Athletics Department for dedicating prime area seating to the student body.
-While they could certainly cash in on sidelines and endline seating, these lower level seats are reserved for students only and wrap from the northeast corner to the west sidelines and back around to the southeast corner.
-In the first season at The Pavilion, the students have responded to this prime seating by showing up early and being into the game throughout both halves.
+While they could certainly cash in on sidelines and end lines seating, these lower-level seats are reserved for students only and wrap from the northeast corner to the west sidelines and back around to the southeast corner.
+In the first season at The Pavilion, the students responded to this prime seating by showing up early and being in the game throughout both halves.

 The Ole Miss community has embraced the new life breathed into the Rebels basketball program with a state-of-the-art facility.
 Time will tell if the strong attendance will continue past the first year, but so far, the students are showing up in droves and the facility was nearly sold out for the 2016 season.
 Average attendance in 2016 was right around 8,000 for the season, which is up by about 1,000 from strong years at the Tad Pad.

-And that's not to say there's just butts in the seats.
+And that’s not to say there are just butts in the seats.
 The Pavilion can get extremely loud after big moments.
-There's a few fan traditions including the infamous "Hotty Toddy" chant just before tip-off.
-In case you aren't familiar, the chant goes like this:
+There are a few fan traditions including the infamous “Hotty Toddy” chant just before tip-off.
+In case you aren’t familiar, the chant goes like this: